 - For the frosting (frosting is optional): With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy – about 2 minutes.
 Add confectioners’ sugar, vanilla extract, cream, and vanilla bean seeds with the mixer running on low.
 Increase to high speed and beat for 3 full minutes.
 Add 1 Tablespoon more cream if frosting is too thick.
 Taste and add 1/8 teaspoon salt if frosting is too sweet.
 I always add the salt.

 - Frost cooled cookies.
 There may be leftover frosting depending how much you use on each cookie.
 Sprinkle with extra sugar/chai spice topping if you have any left, if desired.
 Cookies stay fresh covered at room temperature for 1 week.

-- Make ahead tip: Unfrosted cookies freeze well, up to 2 months.
+- Make Ahead & Freezing Instructions: Unfrosted cookies freeze well, up to 2 months.
 Coated cookie dough balls freeze well, up to 2 months.
 Allow to thaw overnight in the refrigerator and bake as directed.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.